therealnicoroshi/modlist/README.md

    - **You did not follow the installation instructions!**
    - **The free version of Curios has capital letters.
 This list requires the downloaded version from Bethesda which is lower case**
    -  Go back to [Pre-Installation](README.md#pre-installation) and follow it this time.
+You will need the paid version (lower case) of curios.

 ### *Wabbajack could not find my game folder:*